aws-samples/karpenter-blueprints/blueprints/reserved-capacity/README.md

 If you have purchased Savings Plans, Reserved Instances, or On-Demand Capacity Reservations (ODCRs), you want to prioritize this reserved capacity before using standard on-demand or spot instances.
 This blueprint demonstrates how to configure Karpenter to prioritize different types of reserved capacity, ensuring maximum utilization and cost optimization.

+> **AWS Recommendation**: We recommend using On-Demand Capacity Reservations (ODCRs) for guaranteed capacity needs, especially as current guidance favors Savings Plans over Reserved Instances.
+Note that Savings Plans provide cost savings but do not reserve capacity.
+For capacity guarantees, ODCRs are the preferred approach.
+See [AWS documentation on capacity reservation differences](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-reservations.html#capacity-reservations-differences) for more details.

 This blueprint covers four main scenarios:
 1. **Savings Plans** - Prioritize instance families that match your Savings Plans
 2. **Reserved Instances** - Prioritize specific instance types with Reserved Instance commitments